schebs/alhambrachristmastreefarm.com/image-guide.md

 ## Photo Recommendations

 ### Main Hero Image (1200x600px recommended):
-- **hero.jpg**: Use a photo similar to the one you showed with the red tractor, string lights, and Christmas trees.
+- **hero.webp**: Use a photo similar to the one you showed with the red tractor, string lights, and Christmas trees.
 This single image will be used across all pages to create a consistent, magical farm atmosphere. ✅ Added

 ### Logo:
 - **logo.png**: Your transparent round logo, automatically converted from HEIC format.
 Displays at 60px x 60px on desktop, 50px x 50px on mobile. ✅ Added